Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: System Model and Preliminaries

-Any transmitting node $n$ begins operation after an initial delay of $\sum_{i=0}^{n-1}\frac{\mathrm{RTT_i}}{2}$, since this is the first time it may receive a packet.
+Any transmitting node $n$ begins operation after an initial delay of $\sum_{i=0}^{n-1}\frac{{\rm RTT}_i}{2}$, since this is the first time it may receive a packet.
 During operation, a node may pause transmission at any time slot, in which case no packet is sent.
-The number of these idle slots for node $n$ is denoted by $O_n$ (excluding the initial delay period).
+The number of these idle slots for node $n$ is denoted by $O_n\rg{(t)}$ (excluding the initial delay period). \rg{In this notation, \(O_n(T)\) represents the number of idle slots over the time horizon \(T\) caused by the node’s own transmission decisions, and does not include idle time due to the initial propagation delay.}